AR-js-org/AR.js-Docs/docs/ui-events.md

 You can add any custom loader that will be remove in the above situations, just use the `.arjs-loader` class on it.

-## Trigger actions when image/marker has been found
+## Trigger actions when image has been found

 You can trigger any action you want when marker/image has been found.
 You can avoid linking a content to a marker/image and only trigger an action (like a redirect to an external website) when the anchor has been found by the camera.